leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: cornealinfection-causes-cornearefractive
 - What is the cause of corneal infection?
+- who gets eye infection
+- Can contact lens cause infection
+- who is prone to cornea infection
+- can fungus cause corneal infection
 - Why do I have corneal infection?
 - What is the reason I have corneal infection?
 - Why does corneal infection occur?